 - Teachers or librarians must subscribe to www.faultlinesintheconstitution.com.
 (Students can subscribe, too.)

-- Then, submit one student-written blog post for each class that is reading Fault Lines in the Constitution.
+- Then, submit student- and teacher-written blog posts for each class that is reading Fault Lines in the Constitution.

 - Contest is open to students ages 10-18.